-With respect to general compensation comparisons for 2021, the selected Peer Group constituted for second quarter of 2021 were the below 15 companies, based upon a re-evaluation by the Compensation Committee.
-The Committee re-evaluation was based upon an independent advisory firm, in which the Company set the market cap at \$160 million.
-The Committee selected the final 15 Peer Companies on the bases of availability of compensation data.
-There are 6 continuing peer companies from 2020 and 9 new peer companies for 2021.
+With respect to general compensation comparisons for 2022, the selected Peer Group constituted for second quarter of 2022 were the below 18 companies, based upon a re-evaluation by the Compensation Committee.
+The Committee re-evaluation was based upon an independent advisory firm, in which the Company set the market cap at \$164 million.
+The Committee selected the final 18 Peer Companies on the bases of availability of compensation data.
+There are 5 continuing peer companies from 2021 and 13 new peer companies for the 2022 compensation year.

-- 1. Battalion Oil Corporation
+- 1. Forum Energy Technologies, Inc.

-- 2. Prime Energy Resources
+- 2. Evolution Petroleum

 - 3. Nine Energy Service

 - 4. Natural Gas Service Group

-- 5. Goodrich Petroleum Corporation
+- 5. Forza Petroleum

-- 6. PHX Minerals
+- 6. TransGlobe Energy Corporation

-- 7. Intrepid Potash
+- 7. Trecora Resources

 - 8. Geospace Technologies

-- 9. Gulf Island Fabrication
+- 9. Graham Corporation

 - 10. Amplify Energy Corporation

-- 11. Ring Energy, Inc.
+- 11. Mammoth Energy Services, Inc.

-- 12. SandRidge Energy, Inc.
+- 12. NCS Multistage Holdings, Inc.

-- 13. SilverBow Resources, Inc.
+- 13. Seacor Marine Holdings Inc.

-- 14. VAALCO Energy, Inc.
+- 14. Advanced Emissions Solutions, Inc.

 - 15. Flotek Industries

+- 16. Ranger Energy Services, Inc.

+- 17. Smart Sand, Inc.

+- 18. Agrofresh Solutions, Inc.

 Using the market capitalization range based upon the Company's market capitalization within the appropriate peer connections in the GICS industry group, the Peer Group was determined.
 Then, compensation ranges of each specified executive position within the Peer Group were determined and compared with the actual and projected compensation numbers from the Company.
-Thus, compensation information on the Peer Group was collected and statistically analyzed relative to Zion's market capitalization, and then the Compensation Committee reached conclusions with regard to the compensation range of Zion's senior officer management team for 2021.
+Thus, compensation information on the Peer Group was collected and statistically analyzed relative to Zion's market capitalization, and then the Compensation Committee reached conclusions with regard to the compensation range of Zion's senior officer management team for 2022.

 The analysis focuses on four key officer positions regarding the proposed compensation paid by Zion for all officers as a whole and for the individual positions as compared to the Peer Group.
-The three key officer positions were the Executive Board Chairman, the Chief Executive Officer, the Chief Financial Officer and the President.
+The four key officer positions were the Executive Board Chairman, the Chief Executive Officer, the Chief Financial Officer and the President.